 video conference fatigue

 serious about getting more productive and focused while using UC

 tools for video calls, consider these top eight tips:

 Keep things in perspective

 At the end of the day, try to be gentle with yourself.
-You’re not just working from home, you’re working through a global catastrophe—and it’s not business as usual.
 Check out my colleague’s post for some great tips on remote wellness and how to make the most of working from home.
 And remember to take work stress in stride and allow yourself the downtime you need to stay happy and healthy.

 Enter your business location zip code below for business solutions in your area.